Cema2019/python-apps/youtube-downloader/README.md

-# YouTube Video Downloader (yt-dlp)
+# YouTube Video & Playlist Downloader (yt-dlp)

-A simple Python script to download YouTube videos using the [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) library.
+A simple Python script to download YouTube videos and playlists using the [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) library.

 ## 📦 Features

-- Downloads videos from YouTube
+- Downloads single videos or full playlists from YouTube
 - Automatically saves them into a local `downloads/` folder
 - Uses video title and extension as filename
 - Gracefully handles errors